ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 The `amp-story-interactive-slider` element provides a voting experience for values along a range.
 Users interact with the slider by dragging the thumb across the track, and release to vote.
 When selected, the average response is displayed.

+Displays the percentage selected, or an emoji via the attribute `option-1-text`.
 Does not support pairing with `amp-story-interactive-results`, and can optionally have a prompt.

 <amp-img alt="An example of an interactive slider: 'How much do you like this product?' with a percentage slider with a custom accent color" src="https://github.com/ampproject/amphtml/raw/main/extensions/amp-story-interactive/img/slider-raw.png" layout="intrinsic" width="400" height="450">